TMC's Legal Challenge Won't Halt Bengal Power

 This is about more than one resignation.
 Banerjee is trying to reframe a crushing defeat as a legitimacy crisis, which keeps her base mobilised and preserves her authority inside the TMC.
 Her public posture also signals that the party will contest not just the result, but the story of the result — a familiar TMC tactic, now used in reverse.

 That matters because the BJP’s win is not just numerical; it is strategic.
 After 15 years of TMC rule, the saffron party has broken into a state it long treated as unfinished business.
-The BJP now controls the government in Kolkata while Narendra Modi’s party already governs at the Centre, a consolidation that
+The BJP now controls the government in Kolkata while Narendra Modi’s party already governs at the Centre, a consolidation that The Hindu says marks a major shift in the state’s political map.
+For the BJP, a prompt swearing-in projects inevitability.
+For Banerjee, delay buys time to keep the TMC cadre intact and shift the battle to the courts and street.

 What to watch next

 The next decision point is immediate: whether Governor R.N.
-Ravi formally invites the BJP to form the government once the Assembly term expires, and whether the party finalises its legislative leader and oath-taking ceremony, now expected around May 9, according to
+Ravi formally invites the BJP to form the government once the Assembly term expires, and whether the party finalises its legislative leader and oath-taking ceremony, now expected around May 9, according to The Indian Express.
+Also watch the Supreme Court filing the TMC is promising — not because it is likely to reverse the transfer of power, but because it could set the terms of the post-defeat fight in

 India and shape how opposition parties handle electoral losses in